infoTips

 $ conda install --channel conda-forge yt

 Beware of the combination Python 3.9 and yt.
 It is recommended to use newer Python, >3.11 recommended.
-Check yt Website for details and tutorials.
+Check yt Websitearrow-up-right for details and tutorials.
 Most of the examples in the manual use it for quick analysis and plotting in a (usually named) plot.py script.

-In recent systems (for example Ubuntu 24), the use of virtual environments is enforced and the above lines will not work unless a virtual environment is created.
+In recent systems (for example Ubuntu 24), the use of virtual environments is enforced and the above lines will not work unless a virtual environmentarrow-up-right is created.
 For example, if the virtual environment exist, to activate it type:

 $ source ~/virtual/bin/activate